 Courses at Penn - Useful Resources

 The Wharton School welcomes students to Wharton MBA-level elective courses.
 These courses can add a valuable dimension to your education and your voices contribute to the Wharton classroom.
 If you are interested in taking Wharton classes, you should take the following steps:

-- Review course descriptions and prerequisites using the MBA Resource Guide.
+- Review course descriptions and prerequisites using the MBA Resource Guide

 Questions: Contact the MBA Program Office

 - phone: 215-898-9744